jholdstock/Decred-Bug-Bounty-Proposal/README.md

 # What:

 I suggest we start a bug bounty program to find security vulnerabilities in decred.
-This would help us improve our overall security posture and get a fresh set of eyes on our code's and websites.
+This would help us improve our overall security posture and get a fresh set of eyes on our code and websites.

 # Why: